unexist/blog/_drafts/orchestration-with-nomad.md

 categories: showcase
 toc: true
 ---
-When I think about orchestration, [Kubernetes][] is something that easily comes up to my mind.
+When I think about orchestration, [Kubernetes][28] is something that easily comes up to my mind.
 With its massive ecosystem and all the different companies, that provide even more services, it is a big solution to ~~even bigger~~ *enterprisy* problems.

-On multiple occasions, I thought about setting up a small [Kubernetes][] cluster on my own, but to be honest the initial drag to get it running usually beats my original usecase *and* every bit of motivation.
+On multiple occasions, I thought about setting up a small [Kubernetes][28] cluster on my own, but to be honest the initial drag to get it running usually beats my original usecase *and* every bit of motivation.